RonenNess/GeonBit.UI/README.md

 - Added AllowReselectValue mode to lists and dropdown entities.
 - Fixed propagating events in lists and dropdown + added base function for that.
 - Changed so that selecting the same value in a dropdown would still close it.
+- Added msg boxes counter to msg boxes utility + a getter to check if there's anything opened.

 ## Credits